Carpooling helps beat gridlock and more!

 The leader of the team, Commander Carpool excels at laying out strategies and is always there to make sure that the other members of Team RideFinders never forget the importance of their mission.
 He is highly respected and reliable; the Commander has the reputation of being one who gets the job done, no matter what, and his Teammates are proud to follow his lead.
 Although Transit Titan may have the most muscle, the COmmander is no push over and always maintains a stiff upper lip.
 He will never fail to point people in the right direction.
 What more can you ask from a good leader?

 Carpooling consists of two or more persons sharing the ride together in a vehicle to and from work or for leisure.
-RideFinders offers real-time ridematching with interested commuters in your area that share similar work locations and hours.
+Find a carpool match in real-time with interested commuters in your area that share similar work locations and hours.
 Register here.
 When you register, you will create a commuter profile to find carpool and vanpool matches and other smart commute options specifically designed for your commute.
-If you don't find a carpooling buddy immediately, don't give up.
-More commuters are joining RideFinders every day.
-You will receive e-mail updates about potential matches as others enroll.

 Already carpooling?
-Register your carpool, record your carpool trips and earn reedemable points for rewards such as restaurant coupons, retailer discounts, and tickets to shows and attractions.
+Register your carpool, record your carpool trips and earn redeemable points for rewards such as restaurant coupons, retailer discounts, and tickets to shows and attractions.

 HOW DO I GET MY CARPOOL MATCHES?